Bandwidth/api-docs/content/numbers/advancedOrdering.md

 | `COMPLETED` | All of the requested telephone numbers were provided                            |

-If a new number order has been tagged to indicate that telephone numbers are to be backordered and the indicated quantity is not immediately available, then the order will remain active, and the interim status of **BACKORDERED** will be indicated in the `<OrderStatus>` element when the order is examined with a <code class="get">GET</code>  referencing the `order-id`.
+If a new number order has been tagged to indicate that telephone numbers are to be backordered and the indicated quantity is not immediately available, then the order will remain active, and the interim status of **BACKORDERED** will be indicated in the `<OrderStatus>` element when the order is examined with a GET  referencing the `order-id`.

 ### Requesting a backorder via the API .